Corn Snake (Pantherophis guttatus)

 Published: September 20, 2017

-Corn snakes are a nonvenomous, semi-arboreal species of snake native to the southeastern United States, parts of Mexico, and the Cayman Islands.
+Corn snakes are a nonvenomous, semi-arboreal species of snake primarily native to the southeastern United States, although they have been reported in the Cayman Islands area and may have an invasive population in Brazil (Reptile Database).
 They are found in the temperate forest biome, preferring wooded groves, rocky hillsides, meadowland, as well as barns, woodlots, and even abandoned houses (The Audubon Society Field Guide to North American Reptiles & Amphibians, 1979, p.604-605).

 Corn snakes are long, slender snakes with oval heads and round pupils.
 Exact color and pattern depends on locality and morph, but generally, a wild-type (“normal”) corn snake will be orange or brownish-yellow with large, black-edged red or brown blotches down its back.
 There are two alternating rows of smaller blotches on each side.
 The belly often has a black and white checkered pattern.